Yuglut/WhoSGlAd-python/README.md

 ```

 This is the WhoSGlAd method (Farnir et al. 2019) implemented in python.
+> :memo: Note:
+> A fortran implementation exists and can be provided on request.

 ## Usage
 The WhoSGlAd module can be run as is from the terminal or imported to